sahanassu/userpreferences/README.md

 This project consists of a backend API and a frontend application for managing user preferences.
 The backend is built with Node.js, Express, and MongoDB, while the frontend is developed using React.
 Backend API

-The API provides endpoints to create, read, update, and delete user preferences.
-Each user preference includes multiple key-value pairs, with validation to prevent duplicate keys.
+The API provides endpoints to create, read, update, and delete user preferences, with validation to prevent duplicate entries.
 Endpoints

     Create User Preference